zijunmei/Software_Assurance/proposal.md

 ### 1.3 List of Security Features
+The security features of Elasticsearch are documented here [Elastic security features](https://www.elastic.co/guide/en/elasticsearch/reference/current/secure-cluster.html)<br/>
+The following are the main security features to protect the Elasticsearch cluster and the data it contains:<br/>
 - Permission and access control
     - Ensure proper visibility results and information based on pre-determined access attributes known as document-level permissions
 - Preventing unauthorized access